rajewsky-lab/openst/docs/experimental/capture_area_generation.md

 !!!
 Note

-    Capture areas can be stored dry in the fridge for extended periods of time.
-We have generated libraries from prepared capture areas stored for x months.
+    Capture areas can be stored dry at -20°C for extended periods of time.
+We have generated libraries from prepared capture areas stored for 12 months.

 We have designed a cutting guide that facilitates the breaking of the flow cell into regular capture areas.
 We provide the 3D model of the cutting guide as a printable [stl](../open-ST_cutting_guide_3D_design.stl) file.